 An intelligent browser tool: Book Discovery

 Discover books related to the website you are browsing.
-The browser extension for Firefox, Safari, Opera and Internet Explorer suggests books similar to the theme of the website or blog you are browsing through.
+The browser extension for Safari, Opera and Internet Explorer suggests books similar to the theme of the website or blog you are browsing through.
 While on a website, click the icon of the extension, and it will display a list of books related to the topic along with their thumbnails, their prices and a link to read their reviews or buy them directly from sites like Amazon.
-You can sort list and also disable some of the book recommendation sites the extension plugs into.,
+You can sort list and also disable some of the book recommendation sites the extension plugs into., Firefox [No Longer Available],

 Track books by series: FictFact